How to Get an Acupuncturist License in Alabama

 How Alabama Compares

-Alabama requires 0 hours of pre-license education for acupuncturists.
+Alabama does not require any pre-license education hours.
 The average total cost in Alabama is around $500, compared to the national average of $51,250.
 Alabama's 0-year renewal cycle is shorter than the national average of 1.7 years.

 How Much Does a Acupuncturist License Cost in Alabama?